 The seventh element in the periodic table is nitrogen.
 The nitrogen atom contains a total of seven electrons and protons.
 Therefore, the atomic number of nitrogen(N) is 7.
 Nitrogen is a p-block element and its symbol is ‘N’.
-This article discusses the properties of the nitrogen element and the importance of the nitrogen atomic number.

 What is the atomic number?